Search For Brake Rotors That Fit Your Vehicle

 - Floor jack and jack stands

-- Lug wrench or impact gun
+- Lug wrench and socket set

 - Torque wrench

-- Micrometer (to verify rotor thickness)
+- Micrometer (for measuring rotor thickness)

 When to use a shop instead